 Why Key Performance Indicators?

-KPIs provide valuable insights to every business.
-They enable us to measure product/market fit, finance/market fit and organization/market fit.
+Key performance indicators provide valuable insights to every business.
+KPIs enable us to measure product/market fit, finance/market fit and organization/market fit.
 Just looking at the past, at what happened, isn’t enough to grow a business.
 We need the three other categories of KPIs even more to stay relevant.

 Remember change is the only constant and staying relevant requires change.
 Maintaining future focus should be every company’s top priority.